GerHobbelt/qrcodejs/README.md

 # QRCode.js
 QRCode.js is javascript library for making QRCode.

 QRCode.js supports Cross-browser with HTML5 Canvas and table tag in DOM.
 QRCode.js has no dependencies.

+This is a fork of https://github.com/davidshimjs/qrcodejs

+In this version, I have added the following features:

+- `blockRatio` to change the size of the block.
+It takes a value between 0 and 1.
+It's probably not a good idea to use a value smaller than 0.3.
+- `cover` is a URL pointing to an image.
+This image should be the same size as the QR code.
+- `overlayOptions` contain the same thing as other options.
+Because a second layer is drawn on top of the cover image, you can configure additional options here.

 ## Basic Usages
 ```